julzil/endolas/README.md

 # Feature-based image registration in structured light endoscopy

-This repository contains a deep learning based image registration for structured light endoscopy.
-The method was developed with the use of laryngeal recordings to classify keypoints projected by a laser (features).
+This repository contains a deep learning-based image registration for structured light endoscopy.
+The method was developed with the use of laryngeal recordings to classify keypoints that are projected by a laser (features).
 The approach contains a preprocessing step, in which a semantic segmentation is performed to localize keypoints.
-The image registration is then performed to transform the irregulary placed keypoints into a regularly placed pattern.
-In a postprocessing step a nearest neighbor approach and a sorting algorithm are used to classifiy individual keypoints.
+The image registration is then performed to transform the irregularly placed keypoints into a regularly placed pattern.
+In a postprocessing step, a nearest neighbor approach and a sorting algorithm are used to classifiy individual keypoints.
 The implementation resides in the package [**endolas**](./endolas) and demonstration is provided in [**demo**](./demo).
-Further, the dataset LASTEN, which was used for training and evaluation is given in [**data**](./data).
+Further, the dataset LASTEN, which was used for training and evaluation, is given in [**data**](./data).

 ## Installation